assely/documentation/rewrite.md

 All application custom rewrite rules should be defined inside `app\Http\rewrites.php` file.
 This file is included on application bootstrap by the `App\Providers\HttpServiceProvider` class.

+[alert type="warning"]Remember to flush rewrite cache after creating or removing rules.
+You can do that with `wp assely:clear rewrites` command or manually resave "Permalinks" settings in admin panel.

 <a name="creating-rewrite-rule"></a>
 ### [Creating Rewrite Rule](#creating-rewrite-rule)